HP Metrics & Evaluation

 • Develop program evaluation plans

-• Design, develop, and execute surveys
+• Design, develop, and execute questionnaires

 • Design, develop, and execute interviews and focus groups